zrythm/zrythm/doc/user/zrythm-interface/editors.rst

 .. image:: /_static/img/automation_editor.png
    :align: center

-.. note:: This is a work in progress

 Chord Editor
 ------------

 The Chord Editor is used for editing Chord Regions.

-WIP
+.. note:: This is a work in progress